 Once again, nobody has told the parent or parents that, in the absence of extended family, they must undertake the entire parenting role.

-    Anyway, in the absence of parenting, children grow up:
+Anyway, in the absence of active parenting, NT Aboriginal children grow up:

 - Without being read to,

 - Without awareness of wider-community codes of right and wrong, and,

 - Without the discipline that ultimately cultivates self-discipline.

 Providing context, in the non-Aboriginal wider community, this is also typical of a social strata that has come to be known as Bogans… ie a growing post-1973 population segment with low-to zero employment and only the most elemental education; which is the most significant outcome of the obliterated Bell Curve (refer to the chapter titled 'How Australia was Globalised').